-Parents who send a cell phone to school with their child must know the following:
+Cell phones are not permitted in school, so parents who send a cell phone to school with their child must know the following:

-- Cell phone use is strictly prohibited during the school day. - Cell phones should not be displayed for other students to view. - Students are not allowed to take photos with cell phones. - Please check your child's messages to ensure that students are communicating in an appropriate manner.
+- Cell phone use is strictly prohibited during the school day. - Cell phones should not be displayed for other students to view. - Students are not allowed to take photos with cell phones. - Please check your child's messages to ensure that students are communicating in an appropriate manner. - West End will not be responsible for lost or stolen cell phones.